 Enron Midstream Services, L.L.C.

-___________________________________

-___________________________________

-___________________________________
+1200 West 17th Street, Suite 2750

+Denver, Colorado 80202

+Phone: (303) 575-6465

+Fax: (303) 534-0552

 Hanover Compressor Company

-___________________________________

-___________________________________

-___________________________________
+12001 N. Houston Rosslyn

+Houston, Texas 77086

+Phone:

+Fax:

 ARTICLE 6.
 TAXES

 Hanover shall be liable for and pay all sales, use, excise and other taxes or charges, now or hereafter imposed by any governmental body or agency upon the supply of any Equipment or Services or purchase, ownership, possession, operation, maintenance, use, or disposition thereof pursuant to the terms of this Agreement, and Hanover shall prepare and file promptly with the appropriate offices any and all tax and other similar returns required to be filed with respect thereto.
-Hanover shall use reasonable efforts to provide all Services hereunder in such a manner that any such taxes imposed are minimized.[Enron Tax must review]
+Hanover shall use reasonable efforts to provide all Services hereunder in such a manner that any such taxes imposed are minimized.

 ARTICLE 7.
 EQUIPMENT INSTALLATION AND REMOVAL

 7.1 Freight and Installation.
 Unless otherwise specifically addressed in a System Schedule, Enron shall perform all of the freight, installation, removal, and connection and disconnection activities for the Equipment and On-Site Facilities and bear all costs and expenses associated therewith.
-Unless otherwise specifically addressed in a System Schedule, Hanover shall bear all freight, removal, installation, and cost and expenses of exchanging existing compressor units with replacement compressor units in accordance with the terms of Section 12 of this Agreement.
+Enron shall also bear all costs and expenses associated with the freight, removal, installation, connection, and disconnection activities for relocation of Equipment pursuant to Section 14.2 of this Agreement.
+Unless otherwise specifically addressed in a System Schedule, Hanover shall bear all freight, removal, installation, and cost and expenses of exchanging existing compressor units with replacement compressor units in accordance with the terms of Section 14.1 of this Agreement.

 7.2 Timing of Installation.
 Unless otherwise specifically addressed in a System Schedule, no later than 90 days of the execution of a System Schedule, Hanover shall perform all activities and take all actions required to have the Equipment available for delivery to Enron.